zaitra/methane-filters-benchmark/README.md

 This repository includes several filters, with an emphasis on those optimized for faster processing times on edge devices.
 The file `sped_up_filters.py` contains these optimized filters.
 You can test their runtime using the `test_sped_up_filters.py` script.
 Additionally, we incorporate **Mag1c-SAS**, a modified version of **Mag1c**, as a submodule.

+**Note**: Make sure to run the commands from the root directory of the methane-filters-benchmark repository.
+The paths are set to absolute, so you have to include the `benchmark/` prefix when running the `.py` commands.

 ## Cloning the Repository

 This repository includes submodules.
 To clone the repository along with all its submodules, use the following command: